 "All the seams are taped and the hood is massive, more than big enough to fit over my helmet, with elastic toggles to help cinch it tight and get the perfect fit.
 You get two big handwarmer pockets and another on the chest, too.

-"The standout feature for me is the feel and sound of the fabric - an odd thing to point out, but it's so soft, and practicality silent on the move, unlike some jackets which can have an annoying rustle.
+"The standout feature for me is the feel and sound of the fabric - an odd thing to point out, but it's so soft, and practically silent on the move, unlike some jackets which can have an annoying rustle.
 The inner lining also feels great against bare skin, although I'd always ride in a long sleeved base layer on colder days anyway.

 "Decent waterproofs can be the difference between riding all year round or only during the sunny months.
 I've got absolutely no concerns with heading out the door into a heavy downpour when I'm wearing this jacket, it feels hugely protective and with a bombproof construction that will hopefully last for years to come.